pymupdf/PyMuPDF/docs/document.rst

     .. method:: setMetadata(m)

       PDF only: Sets or updates the metadata of the document as specified in *m*, a Python dictionary.
-As with :meth:`select`, these changes become permanent only when you save the document.
-Incremental save is supported.

       :arg dict m: A dictionary with the same keys as *metadata* (see below).
 All keys are optional.
 A PDF's format and encryption method cannot be set or changed and will be ignored.
 If any value should not contain data, do not specify its key or set the value to *None*.
 If you use *{}* all metadata information will be cleared to the string *"none"*.
 If you want to selectively change only some values, modify a copy of *doc.metadata* and use it as the argument.
 Arbitrary unicode values are possible if specified as UTF-8-encoded.

+    .. method:: getXmlMetadata()

+      PDF only: Get the document XML metadata.

+      :rtype: str
+      :returns: XML metadata of the document.
+Empty string if not present or not a PDF.

+    .. method:: setXmlMetadata(xml)

+      PDF only: Sets or updates XML metadata of the document.

+      :arg str xml: the new XML metadata.
+Should be XML syntax, however no checking is done by this method and any string is accepted.

     .. method:: setToC(toc, collapse=1)